 The price of buying an apartment in Portugal versus the US can vary widely depending on several factors such as location, property type, and market conditions.
 Generally speaking, Portugal is less expensive than many parts of the US when it comes to real estate prices.

-Dining cost is Portugal vs USA
+Dining Costs is Portugal vs USA

-Groceries prices
+Groceries Prices

-Transport costs in Portugal vs USA
+Transport Costs in Portugal vs USA

-Utilities expenses comparison between Portugal and USA
+Cost of Utilities Portugal and USA

-How to move from the US to Portugal?
+How to move from the US to Portugal

 If you’re considering moving from the US to Portugal, there are several steps you’ll need to take to make your relocation as smooth as possible.
 Here’s a general guide to help you get started: